Sensory modulation strategies for schools

 {{justify}}

 We are modulating our senses all the time to maintain an alert and focused state (Perry, 2007; Champagne,2011).
 Normally this process happens automatically, however this is not always the case, hence the need to ensure our classrooms are supporting our young people in their sensory modulation (Williamson & Ennals, 2020).
+Through using sensory modulation, we can start to create an individualised approach to students' learning, identifying which students are within their window, and who may need calming or alerting.

 Students to look out for: